connrich/Ortho-Para-Pal/README.md

 A handy tool for analyzing the ratios between ortho-hydrogen and para-hydrogen in Raman spectra.

 # Usage
 Use MainWindow.py to run the GUI.
-The 'Resources' folder contains components that are used in the application.
+This can be done by opening the Ortho-Para-Pal folder in VSCode, opening MainWindow.py, and clicking the run button. <br />
-There are two main functions in the main application: Ratio Finder and Visualize.
+There are two main functionalities in the main application: Ratio Finder and Visualize.
 ### Ratio Finder
 Ratio Finder will take spectra and determine the ortho-para ratios using peak height ratios and integration ratios. <br />
 The Ratio Finder tab is designed to take either a single spectrum or a directory containing spectra.
 The spectra must be in comma seperated value format(CSV) where the first column is the x-axis(wavelength) and second column is y-axis(intensity count).
 The CSV should not have any headers. <br />